Striking Gold: Teaching Inspiration Redefined through Video

 Involve me and I will understand”

-2016 is the year for teachers and students alike to be inspired.
+It is time for teachers and students alike to be inspired.
 Cut down on precious time looking for content and use a video platform that makes life easier to track down that perfect video which captures your students.
 Whether you’re out to address all seven general capabilities from the national curriculum or are simply looking for a way to differentiate next Monday’s geography lesson, video is that versatile solution teachers in our contemporary classrooms are using more and more.
 Some lessons require a memorable video to spark imaginative, creative work, and other lessons have students using video to venture to the other side of the world to compare that imagination with reality.

 Video affords kinaesthetically-inclined learners with the autonomy to capture their own video and demonstrate their understanding in new ways.
 Intrapersonal learners can capture conversation or use video to spark discussion.
 Comprehension is also redefined with the creation of Interactive Video, as users are prompted to answer questions throughout the viewing of a video… so pay close attention!

 In today’s classroom, video extends beyond its primary purpose of rote learning through repetition.
 Good quality video content that is either mapped to the national curriculum or plucked from free to air television, and an intuitive video platform that aides the discovery of video content anywhere and at any time, redefines ‘striking gold’.
 And you know you have hit the ‘jackpot’ when your students are truly excited and driven learners.
-In 2016, be the facilitator, deliver the inspiration (content) and the right tools (an online platform and devices), and let your students take the wheel.
+Be the facilitator, deliver the inspiration (content) and the right tools (an online platform and devices), and let your students take the wheel.
 Throw away those VHS tapes, put aside the textbooks for now and start planning your next lesson to incorporate video.
-Teaching inspiration has been redefined and you’ve got the tools to make 2016’s ‘ah-ha’ moments the best one’s yet.
+Teaching inspiration has been redefined and you’ve got the tools to make this year’s ‘ah-ha’ moments the best one’s yet.